 Yes!
 All our staff, instructors and guides are either fluent or native english speakers.

 For our 2-day river descent we will provide 2 lunches plus evening meal (BBQ) and breakfast at the bivouac.

-During our 7-day multi-activity holiday we provide 4 lunches (on the full activity days) plus evening meal (BBQ) and breakfast during the Ardéche river descent.
+During our 7-day activity-only packages we provide 4 lunches (on the full activity days) plus evening meal (BBQ) and breakfast during the Ardéche river descent.
 And a final BBQ on your last evening.